* Bank of America falls after earnings

 * Indexes off: Dow 0.57 pct, S&P 0.75 pct, Nasdaq 0.85 pct

 By Chuck Mikolajczak

-NEW YORK, April 17 (Reuters) - U.S. stock index futures fell on Wednesday, indicating the S&P 500 will retreat from its second-best daily performance of the year in the prior session after a batch of disappointing earnings reports and another drop in commodities.
+NEW YORK, April 17 (Reuters) - U.S. stocks dropped on Wednesday, retreating from their second-best daily performance of the year in the prior session after a batch of disappointing earnings reports and another drop in commodities.

 Technology shares were also weaker in the wake of earnings from Intel Corp.
-Its shares slipped 0.8 percent to $21.81 before the opening bell after the chipmaker said its current-quarter revenue would decline as much as 8 percent and trimmed its 2013 capital spending plans.
+Its shares slipped 0.8 percent to $21.74 after the chipmaker said its current-quarter revenue would decline as much as 8 percent and trimmed its 2013 capital spending plans.

-* According to Thomson Reuters data through Tuesday morning, of the 42 companies in the S&P 500 that have reported earnings to date for the first quarter of 2013, 66.7 percent have reported earnings above analyst expectations.
-Over the past four quarters, 67 percent of companies beat estimates while the average since 1994 is a 63 percent beat rate.
+According to Thomson Reuters data through Tuesday morning, of the 42 companies in the S&P 500 that have reported earnings to date for the first quarter of 2013, 66.7 percent have beaten analyst expectations.
+Over the past four quarters, 67 percent of companies beat estimates, while the average since 1994 is a 63 percent beat rate.

 S&P 500 earnings are now expected to have risen 1.8 percent in the first quarter, based on actual results from 42 companies and estimates for the rest, up from a recent estimate of 1.1 percent growth.

 Other S&P 500 companies expected to report on Wednesday include American Express Co, eBay Inc and Sandisk Corp.

 Later in the session, investors will eye the Federal Reserve’s Beige Book of economic conditions at 2:00 p.m.
 (1600 GMT).